The Walt Disney Company

 Company Information

-• Date founded: 1923
+- Date founded: 1923

-• Industry: Producers and providers of entertainment and information.
+- Industry: Producers and providers of entertainment and information.

-• Corporate headquarters: Burbank, California
+- Corporate headquarters: Burbank, California

-• Type: Public
+- Type: Public

 The Walt Disney Company, also known as Disney, is a public company owned by its shareholders and one of the largest entertainment and media corporations worldwide.
 Founded in 1923, Disney issued its first stocks in 1940 and joined the Dow Jones Industrial Average in 1991.
 Forbes ranked the Disney Company among the world's ten most valuable brands in 2020 and at number two in its 2023 list of the world's biggest media companies.

-Disney's areas of operation include film and television production, free and pay television channels, DVDs, videogames, record labels, radio, book and magazine publishing, theme parks and hotels, licensing, and product merchandising.
-Among its most renowned companies are Pixar and Lucasfilm and a vast number of cable and television channels, such as The Disney Channel and other Disney channel subsidiaries, as well as Entertainment and Sports Programming Network (ESPN), the leading sports channel worldwide, and American Broadcasting Company, one of the top television channels in the United States.
+Disney's areas of operation include film and television production, free and paid television channels, DVDs, videogames, record labels, radio, book and magazine publishing, theme parks and hotels, licensing, and product merchandising.
+Among its most renowned companies are Pixar and Lucasfilm and a vast number of cable and television channels, such as The Disney Channel and other Disney channel subsidiaries, as well as Entertainment and Sports Programming Network (ESPN), the leading sports channel worldwide, and American Broadcasting Company (ABC), one of the top television channels in the United States.
 For many years, Disney's most profitable channels were ESPN and the Disney Channel.

 History

-In 1923, Walt Disney opened a company with his brother Roy, known as The Disney Brothers Studio when it signed a contract with Margaret J. Winkler to produce a series of comedies in which a little girl named Alice and her cat share many adventures.
+In 1923, Walt Disney opened a company with his brother Roy, known as The Disney Brothers Studio when it signed a contract with Margaret J. Winkler, to produce a series of comedies in which a little girl named Alice and her cat share many adventures.
 By 1928, the studio had released Oswald the Lucky Rabbit and the first Mickey Mouse cartoons.
 In the early years, while Walt focused on the creative side, Roy handled the finances and deals for the studio.
 It was Roy who financed the deal for Disneyland, which opened in 1955, the first of the company's two theme parks in California.

 Disney's first feature-length animated film, Snow White and the Seven Dwarfs, premiered in 1937.
 Walt Disney Music Company opened in 1949.
 In 1954, The American Broadcasting Company began to air a weekly television show featuring Walt Disney as host, which would win an Emmy Award.
 Mickey Mouse Club, a long-running children's show, debuted in 1955.

 Walt Disney died on December 15, 1966, at the age of sixty-five.
 In 1971, the Walt Disney World Resort opened its Magic Kingdom park near Orlando, Florida.
 Roy Disney, Disney's cofounder, died that same year.
-Disney opened EPCOT Center in Florida, which cost around $1 billion—a stunning amount for the times—in 1982.
+Disney opened the EPCOT Center in Florida, which cost around $1 billion—a stunning amount for the times—in 1982.

 In fact, the 1990s were an important decade for the Disney Company.
 Among its many landmark events, such as opening more parks, resorts, and its first cruise, Disney inaugurated its first Disney Store in Glendale, California; Disney MGM–Studios (later renamed Disney's Hollywood Studios); Hyperion Books, Disney's publishing company; and Disney Interactive and Disney Online, aimed at developing and marketing CD-ROM software and games and at expanding its internet presence.
 It also increased its media presence by inaugurating Disney Radio and acquiring Capital Cities/ABC for $19 billion in 1995.